alpellegri/HBD/README.md

 ## HBD

-Garmin app - Heart Beat Distance
+HBD - Heart Beat Distance

 HBD is a very data field that computes the distance travelled per heart-beat.

-Similarly to the Physiological Cost Index, but without using Resting heart rate.
+Similarly to the Physiological Cost Index.

 https://www.researchgate.net/publication/307039274_Estimation_of_Physiological_Cost_Index_as_an_Energy_Expenditure_Index_using_MacGregor's_Equation

 HBD provides a simple yet effective measure to gauge how efficiently your heart is able to support physical activity.
 A higher HBD value would indicate a more efficient cardiovascular performance, as more distance is covered per heartbeat.
-Conversely, a lower HBD value might suggest inefficiency or increased cardiovascular strain.
+Conversely, a lower HBD value might suggest inefficiency or increased cardiovascular strain.…More

-# Example Calculation:
+# What’s New

-If you ran 10 kilometers and your average heart rate was 150 beats per minute (bpm) over a period of 50 minutes, the total number of heartbeats can be calculated as:

-Total Heart Beats = 150 bpm * 50 minutes = 7500 beats

-HBD = 1000 [m] / 7500 [b] = 1.33 [m/b]

-By monitoring HBD over time, you can gain insights into improvements in your cardiovascular efficiency and overall fitness.
+Version: 1.2.0

+New option setting: 'Use Power Instead of Velocity (Experimental)'

+By enabling this option, the HBD ratio is calculated using power rather than velocity.
+This alternative approach can be useful in scenarios where measuring speed is not practical, shifting the focus to the work done during physical activity.

+Version: 1.1.3

+Average HBD can be seen on Statistics view at the end of the session.